 Microbiology - Foodborne Illness

 Food samples are examined for the presence of disease-producing bacteria only in cases of documented illness involving at least two persons.
 Foods suspected of adulteration or those not associated with illness are referred to the Food and Drug Administration through the N.C.
 Department of Agriculture.
 Food samples are accepted only when submitted through the local health department.
 The local health department should always be notified of suspected foodborne illness so that an epidemiological investigation can be conducted.
 Feces and other specimens relating to foodborne disease also are accepted.
-The Microbiology Branch should be alerted at (919) 733-7367 as soon as possible after illness is reported.
+The Microbiology Unit should be alerted at (919) 733-7367 as soon as possible after illness is reported.
 Contact the Epidemiology and Communicable Disease Section at (919)733-3419 for assistance in investigating foodborne disease.

 Each food item should be clearly labeled; different batches should be individually identified.
 Environmental samples should be labeled as to individual source.
 Fecal or other specimens should be clearly labeled with the patient´s name; requisition forms should indicate their association with foodborne illness.